 With a variety of treatment options for getting help for a drug or alcohol addiction available, it makes sense to determine what the best fit is for you or your loved one.
-From inpatient drug rehab to outpatient drug rehab, there is an option that will work, if recovery is sought, for everyone who struggles with addiction.
+From inpatient drug rehab to outpatient drug rehab or specific programs such as addiction treatment for healthcare professionals, there is an option that will work, if recovery is sought, for everyone who struggles with addiction.

 Best Drug Treatment Centers— Must-ask Questions